-While I know from The Happiness Project that this is supposed to improve my mood, I didn’t undertake this particular chore for that reason.
-Rather, our landlord (our next door neighbor) seems to have assumed that we planned… read more »
+While I know from The Happiness Project that this is supposed to improve my mood, I didn't undertake this particular chore for that reason.
+Rather, our landlord (our next door neighbor) seems to have assumed that we planned to move… read more »

 (This column ran this week in the Huffington Post)

 Hard as it is to believe, Memorial Day was just over 12 weeks ago.
 There are 168 hours in a week.
 Now that the kids are going back to school, it's a good time to ask this question: what did you do with the 2,016 (168 x 12) hours of summer?